Niem81/100DaysOfCode/README.md

 ## Days

 ### Day 1
 Starting with some algorithms to exercise before going into programming.
-Some resources I recommend to use are the following:
+Some resources I recommend (also that I've been told by some friends) I would list them in sections below.

+## Algorithm Resources - Practice
 - HackerRank
 - Project Euler
 - Codility